-5. Next, call on several students to tell the whole class what they think is most important in the story.
+- 5. Next, call on several students to tell the whole class what they think is most important in the story.
 Call on different students from the ones who responded to this question in the previous lesson.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important.

-6. Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
-Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities.

-7. Invite students to look again at the pictures in the book and add any words to the list they generated on Day 1 (Step 8) and Day 2 (Step 9).
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 6.
+Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
+Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities. - 7.
+Invite students to look again at the pictures in the book and add any words to the list they generated on Day 1 (Step 7) and Day 2 (Step 9).
 As you did on Day 2, write the words on the board as students say them.
-You can add to the list you started on Day 2.

-8. On this third day, you may also want to lead a

-discussion of one or more of these questions to encourage students to think more deeply about the meanings of the story.
+You can add to the list you started on Day 2. - 8.
+On this third day, you may also want to lead a discussion of one or more of these questions to encourage students to think more deeply about the meanings of the story.
 Students may have different answers to these questions, which is perfectly all right.
 The point of asking the questions is simply to invite students to respond to the story in their own ways.

-Do you think the clever man was really clever?
+The townspeople were afraid of the watermelon because they didn't know what it was.
+Have you ever been afraid of something because you didn't know what it was?

+What was it?
+Did you get over being afraid of it?
+How did you do this?

+Was the clever boy afraid?
+Why or why not?

+How can you tell if someone is afraid?

+Is fear a helpful feeling, or can it be a problem?
 Why do you think so?

+Can one person's fear make other people afraid?

+Is it possible to stop yourself becoming afraid?
+How?

+Are there things that are really dangerous?
+What are they?
+What do you have to do to be careful of those things?

+Have you ever laughed at someone because you thought he or she was silly but then realized that person just didn't understand something you did?
+What happened afterwards; did you help the person?
+Why/why not?

+If everyone agrees something is true, is it true?

-Do you think it was clever to teach the chicken to talk?
+Do you think one person can make a difference like the clever boy did?
 Why or why not?